2023 Minimum HVAC SEER Ratings in Florida

 The SEER rating, or seasonal energy efficiency ratio, describes the average performance of an air conditioner over a cooling season.
 A higher SEER rating indicates greater efficiency and less electricity per BTU cooling output.

-The current minimum SEER for air conditioners and heat pumps in Florida is 14 SEER, and the most efficient models on the market are rated at 20 SEER and above.
+The previous minimum SEER for air conditioners and heat pumps in Florida was 14 SEER, and the most efficient models on the market are rated at 20 SEER and above.

 On Jan.
-1, 2023, minimum SEER ratings will increase throughout the U.S., so if you have an older AC and are due for an air conditioning replacement in the next few months, it may be best to choose a system that meets or exceeds the new SEER ratings.
+1, 2023, minimum SEER ratings increased throughout Florida and the U.S., so if you have an older AC and are due for an air conditioning replacement in the next few months, it may be best to choose a system that meets or exceeds the new SEER ratings.
 This ensures your home complies with the new code requirements while minimizing energy costs.

-Starting in 2023, all new central air conditioning systems and heat pumps installed in Florida and the Southeast United States must be at least 15 SEER or above.
+As of January 2023, all new central air conditioning systems and heat pumps installed in Florida must be at least 15 SEER or above.
 Single-packaged air conditioners must be 14 SEER or above.
-Any system installed after Jan.
+Any HVAC system installed after Jan.
 1 must meet these ratings, which will mean slightly higher upfront costs for homeowners but lower energy bills in the long run.

 A new rating system is also being introduced: the SEER2.
 Designed to more accurately reflect real-world AC performance, SEER2 features new AC testing requirements with increased static pressure that better compares efficiency between systems.